laravel/docs/homestead.md

 > {note} This feature is only compatible with Nginx.

 Homestead 6 introduced support for multiple versions of PHP on the same virtual machine.
 You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
-The available PHP versions are: "5.6", "7.0", "7.1" and "7.2":
+The available PHP versions are: "5.6", "7.0", "7.1" and "7.2" (the default):

     sites:
         - map: homestead.test